mrichar1/clipster/README.md

 ~$ clipster -d
 ```

-This can be run as a background task on session start.
+This can be run as a background task on session start - e.g. using `&` in a shell script, or a startup manager (e.g. `systemd`, `daemonise` etc).

 For debugging, use the `-l` option: